jtod/Sigma16/README.md

 in computer systems.
 This application provides a complete environment for experimenting with the architecture.

-*Note: The software is currently being revised; this is a development version.
-There are several earlier releases but those are available only on a protected Moodle server.
-The new version is expected to be available on github around February 2020.*
+*Note (autumn 2019): The architecture, software, and documentation are currently being revised; this is a development version and it is not ready for general use.
+There are several earlier releases, as well as extensive documentation, but those are available only on a protected Moodle server.
+The new version is expected to be available on github around the beginning of February 2020.
+The notes below, as well as the user guide, are incomplete and refer to previous versions, so the current documentation is inconsistent witht he current software.*

 ## Quick start